drduh/YubiKey-Guide/README.md

 # Master key

-The first key to generate is the master key.
-It will be used for certification only: to issue sub-keys that are used for encryption, signing and authentication.
+The first key to be generated is the master key.
+It will be used for certification only when issuing sub-keys that are used for encryption, signing and authentication.

 **Important** The master key should be kept offline at all times and only accessed to revoke or issue new sub-keys.
 Keys can also be generated on the YubiKey itself to ensure no other copies exist.